forgery810/fl-studio-presonus-atom-sq/README.md

     The step-sequencer has four sub-menus: 32 Steps, Pattern Access, Parameter, and Random.

     In any sub-menu Button 4 can be used to add random steps.
 The touchpad controls the liklihood of each step being set on.
 Touch to the left and all steps will be on and to the right for less.
 This can be used to clear patterns as well the furthest right will almost always empty the patterm.

     In 32 steps, the top row extends access to steps 17-32.

     In Pattern Access, the top row allows instant access to patterns 1-16.

     In Parameter Entry mode, individual steps can be selected to edit their parameters.
-Select an ective step and the knobs can be used to edit the Pitch, Velocity, Release,        Fine Pitch, Panning, Mod X, and Mod Y of that step.
+Select an active step and the knobs can be used to edit the
+    Pitch, Velocity, Release, Fine Pitch, Panning, Mod X, and Mod Y of that step using the knobs 1-7 respectively.

     In Random mode, random notes from various scales can be applied to a channel.
 Knob 5 will choose the root note (this will appear in the hint message on the top left of FL).
    Knob 6 chooses the scale and knobs 7 and 8 control the low and high range of notes to be used.
 Push Button 5 to apply.